Saturday, October 19, 2024

 I finally made it to Dumbarnie Links in the Kingdom of Fife, twenty minutes south of St. Andrews.
 I was originally scheduled to play shortly after the course opened in 2020 but covid had other designs on those plans.
 After countless reschedules and false starts I finally teed it up, and it was certainly worth the wait.

 Dumbarnie was designed by Clive Clark, a former professional golfer who played on the G B & I Walker Cup and Ryder Cup teams and finished third in the 1967 British Open tied with Gary Player, behind only the winner Roberto De Vicenzo and Jack Nicklaus.
-Clark was also the head professional at Sunningdale in the 1970s and '80s.
+While playing in the 1968 Masters Clark aced the 16th hole, hitting a 2-iron off the tee!
+Clark was also the head professional at Sunningdale in the 1970s and '80s and served as a broadcaster for CBS during the Masters in the early years.
 He has done golf course architecture for decades and was a partner with Peter Alliss for many years jointly designing courses.
 Clark has thirty-five courses to his credit, but by far Dumbarnie is his crown jewel.
 Clark's design philosophy from his website, "We strive to frame holes, enhance their artistic and playable value and breathe life into them, expertly crafting balance, personality and a sense of spirit and soul."
 That certainly is a mouthful in terms of design philosophy.

 The striking setting of the 1st tee shot at Dumbarnie sets the tone for the day